Andrea-Augello/Binary-calculator/README.md

 ![\label{led}](./media/led.jpeg)

 Due to the choice of base two for the calculator, a straightforward approach to display values is through the use of LED lights [Fig. \ref{led}], with lit LEDs representing a 1 bit and an off light representing a 0 bit.
+Each LED is connected to an output pin, and all the LEDs have a common cathode connected to GND.
+More pin efficient technique exist, for example Charlieplexing[@gupta2008multiplexing], or using an output matrix[@matrix], however the added hardware complexity and the need for constant refreshes of the display make them unsuitable choices for this project.

 To avoid possible confusion when interpreting the result, an extra LED lights up to signal if the shown number is negative and, as such, has to be read as a two's complement.
 Moreover, since there is a very limited number of bits to display values if the actual result of an operation lies outside the representable range and is thus truncated, an extra LED light will turn on to signal the overflow.